As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Get the look: Think Tank Photo Airport Essentials Backpack

 LowePro Freeline BP 350Aw

-It also has a divider system that unfolds into three-tier shelf that snaps flat for easier removal.
-This features helps convert Lowepro Freeline backpack into a regular one within seconds.
+It also has a divider system that unfolds into a three-tier shelf that snaps flat for easier removal.
+This feature helps convert Lowepro Freeline backpack into a regular one within seconds.

 Get the look: LowePro Freeline BP 350Aw

 CADeN Camera Backpack for DSLR

 The manufacturer specializes in making lightweight backpacks and the CADeN Camera Backpack for DSLR makes a great option for minimalists.
 The backpack can carry a DSLR camera body and hold 2-3 extra lenses as well as a Speedlite.